NICK MILLER (he/him)

-AMANDA WEST LEWIS
+AMANDA WEST LEWIS (she/her)

-FOUNDER, ARTISTIC DIRECTOR & INSTRUCTOR
+FOUNDER, ARTISTIC ADVISOR & INSTRUCTOR

 Amanda Lewis has directed and taught acting to children, youth and adults in theatres and schools throughout Ontario for over thirty years.
 Originally trained as an actor, she has a specialized background in movement, voice and language arts, and a particular interest in developing work that is by, for and about youth.